Skip to main content

 Healthcare organizations, hospitals, and medical systems are the primary H-1B sponsors for Lead Network Engineer positions.
 These employers seek qualified international professionals to address workforce needs in patient care, medical research, and specialized clinical services.
 Compensation reflects regional healthcare markets and specialty demands.

 MASTERCARD INTERNATIONAL INCORPORATED is the largest H-1B sponsor for Lead Network Engineer positions with 8 filings at a median salary of $106,059.
-DFS CORPORATE SERVICES follows with 6 filings.
+STANFORD HEALTH CARE follows with 7 filings.

 Where are Lead Network Engineer H-1B jobs located?